 - Unbalanced glucose levels

 To diagnose obesity, your vet will assess their condition with a physical examination.
 This is completed on a nine-point scoring system which will allow you to monitor your cat’s weight.
-Your vet will then recommend the right diet to follow to get your cat back to a healthy weight.
+Your vet will then recommend the right diet to follow to get your pet back to a healthy cat weight.

-At the other end of the spectrum to obesity, malnutrition in cats is an equally serious issue.
+At the other end of the spectrum to obesity, malnutrition is an equally serious cat weight issue.

 If your cat suddenly starts to lose weight, consult a vet immediately.